10 Reasons Why a Cyber Security Degree is Worth It

 Or, you could say there are 420,000 reasons why earning a cybersecurity master’s degree is well worth the investment ($420,000 is the upper end of the salary spectrum for a Chief Information Security Officer in San Francisco; overall average: $240,000, according to Forbes.com).
 And yes, you will need a master’s degree for that job.

 Why are there so many unfilled cybersecurity jobs?
 And why is this fast-growing industry paying top dollar for top talent?
-Well, you could say there are 6 trillion reasons — CybersecurityVentures.com estimates that the cost of cybercrime worldwide will skyrocket to $6 trillion a year by 2021, with hackers working round the clock to hit such high-profile targets as Target, Uber, Equifax, the FBI and many, many more.
+Well, you could say there are a trillion reasons — a new report from McAfee estimates that global cybercrime losses now total more than $1 trillion.

 Bottom line: The threat is urgent, the stakes are incredibly high and there aren’t nearly enough highly educated and qualified workers to meet the demand.
 That’s why companies are paying high salaries for well-trained cybersecurity professionals — and that’s also why earning a cybersecurity master’s degree could be the best investment you ever make.